 Morocco makes more Women's World Cup history, reaching knockout rounds with a 1-0 win over Colombia

-PERTH, Australia — Morocco beat Colombia 1-0 to make it to the Women’s World Cup knockout round, creating yet more history at the global tournament.
+PERTH, Australia — Morocco beat Colombia 1-0 to make it to the Women’s World Cup knockout round, creating yet more history in a dramatic conclusion to the group stage of the 2023 tournament.

 Morocco is the first Arab or North African nation to go beyond the group stage at the Women’s World Cup, and the only one of eight tournament newcomers to advance.